nostrdesignguide/nostrdesignguide.github.io/docs/unique-design-challenges.md

 ## Challenge #6: Deletion across tens to hundreds of relays

-Event deletion in reference to [NIP-09](https://github.com/nostr-protocol/nips/blob/master/09.md]) on nostr carries a unique challenge of asking various distinct relay (i.e. database) admins to delete a particular event.
+Event deletion in reference to [NIP-09](https://github.com/nostr-protocol/nips/blob/master/09.md]) on nostr carries a unique challenge of asking various distinct relays (i.e. databases) to delete a particular event.

   ### Design considerations
   1. There is no guarantee of deletion on nostr.
 Therefore it is unintentionally misleading for nostr apps to refer a request to delete as a "delete".